raoconnor/raoconnor.github.io/_posts/2025-12-26-Migration-to-Nutanix-Part-3.md

 - Windows 2012
 - Windows 2008 R2 SP1 one instance with VMware tools installed and another Windows 2008 R2 without any Service Pack or VMware tools.

-**Warning:**
-The standalone free version of ESX (8.0.3) has restrictions on allowing Move migrations.

 These are the oldest supported Windows versions if you are using recent versions of Nutanix software https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Move-v6_1:top-esxi-vm-migration-c.html